 Rainwater is easy to collect off roofs and into containers placed next to the house.
 Roofs made of tin or corrugated metal are best to catch water.
 The water needs to be treated (see below) to make it safe to drink because there may be germs on the roof from dirt, or feces from birds or other animals.
-Roofs made with lead, asbestos, or tar have toxic chemicals in them that make water collected on them unsafe to drink.
-Make sure your container is clean and was never used to store chemicals, such as oil or pesticides.
+However, do not use water collected from roofs made with lead, asbestos, or tar because these have toxic chemicals in them that make water collected on them unsafe to drink.
+When collecting or storing rainwater, make sure your container is clean and was never used to store chemicals, such as oil or pesticides.

 Making water safe to drink

 Making water safe to drink is one of the best ways to prevent diarrhea and disease.
 Water from any source will need to be treated if there are germs in it.
-Just because clear water flows from pipes, tanks, or wells does not mean it is not contaminated or does not need treatment.
+Even if water from pipes, tanks, or wells looks clear, it could still be contaminated and needs treatment.